Frost-bit-star/Frost-bit-star/README.md

-## i am currently learning how to build websites using html and css
+## Network shouldn't have to be scary